Image2Gcode: Image-to-G-code Generation for Additive Manufacturing Using Diffusion-Transformer Model: Introduction

-These constraints become particularly pronounced in applications demanding rapid turnaround or on-demand responsiveness.
-The mandatory requirement for a valid 3D model fundamentally undermines MEX's potential for quick, context-driven production, especially when target geometries are simple or highly situational \cite{Panico2025, Kartal2025}.
-In customized small-batch manufacturing, each new geometry necessitates complete workflow reconfiguration, creating throughput bottlenecks that severely limit scalability \cite{Daminabo2020}.
-Educational and research laboratory environments face similar challenges, where substantial time is spent on pre-processing activities (CAD modeling, file conversion, slicing configuration) than on the actual printing process itself \cite{nath2020optimizationAM}.

-These limitations collectively expose a critical paradox: the CAD-to-G-code workflow, despite its technical maturity and widespread adoption, has emerged as the primary barrier preventing MEX from achieving its potential as an agile, accessible, and user-responsive manufacturing technology due to its inherent dependence on upfront CAD modeling, rigid parameter selection, and repeated manual intervention.
-Addressing these fundamental limitations requires moving beyond the rigid, rule-based paradigm that currently defines the AM workflow.
+These constraints become particularly pronounced in application scenarios where the input is not a CAD model and the geometry is not explicitly specified.
+In such cases, the mandatory requirement for a valid 3D model undermines MEX's potential for quick, context-driven production, especially when target geometries are simple or highly situational \cite{Panico2025, Kartal2025}.
+In customized small-batch manufacturing, each new geometry necessitates complete workflow reconfiguration, creating throughput bottlenecks that severely limit scalability \cite{Daminabo2020}; educational and research laboratory environments face similar issues, where substantial time is spent on pre-processing activities (CAD modeling, file conversion, slicing configuration) than on the actual printing process itself \cite{nath2020optimizationAM}.
+These limitations collectively expose a critical paradox: the CAD-to-G-code workflow, despite its technical maturity and widespread adoption, has emerged as the primary barrier preventing MEX from achieving its potential as an agile.